tess-st/shinyBMR/README.md

 As these Benchmark Studies tend to come up with a huge bandwidth of information **shinyBMR** should mainly offer a opportunity for users to get easy accessible, but highly informative overview of their enforced benchmark study based on **mlr**.
 This is basically done by the use of interactive, graphical tools as well as stctured and detailed summaries.

 Another point coming up when performing such analyses is the question about explainability and interperatbility.
 Many of the ML methods are so called blackbox methods, meaning there is not such an easy way - like for example in logistic regression - for calculating the output when the input/data and the focused model are provided.
 In this sense most of the ML methods return your results without eyplaining you the way the were ablt to come up with this output.
-But there is a way out of this situation: one can make use of so called model-agnostic methods provided in the **iml** package to offer the user a basis for understanding the causes of decision made by the machine.
+But there is a way out of this situation: one can make use of so called model-agnostic methods provided in the [**iml**](https://github.com/christophM/iml) package package to offer the user a basis for understanding the causes of decision made by the machine.

 This ShinyApp **shinyBMR** focuses on the before mentioned aspects and its usage is explained in the latter documentation, that can be structiured as follows: